anthonyrozmajzl/anthonyrozmajzl.com/content/post/Health Officials In St. Louis, Missouri are on a Fool's Errand Trying to Slow the Spread of Covid-19.md

 While ["neanderthal"](https://apple.news/AFIRA-QvPSFSM2s1Nsyox2A) states such as Texas and Mississippi (now Connecticut, a democratic state.....gonna be called a neanderthal?) are making phenomenal progress in [rolling back covid-19 mandates](https://www.nbcnews.com/news/us-news/gov-greg-abbott-lift-texas-mask-mandate-open-state-100-n1259329) and returning basic freedoms to their citizens, Andrew Cuomo [recently anounced](https://nypost.com/2021/03/02/new-yorkers-must-flash-covid-19-passport-to-enter-venues-under-new-program/) a new pilot program that would require New Yorkers to show a covid-19 passport before entering certain venues.

-Newsome [easing restrictions](https://twitter.com/JordanSchachtel/status/1367926978733555716?s=20) amid recall pressure almost immediately after referring to Texas' decision to reopen as reckless.

-decentralized the government's role of enforcing covid-19 mandates.

-Years from now, nobody will be able to refute the fact that the government's response to the covid-19 pandemic as some of the greatest public health failures in human history.
-Not that this shouldn't have been expected; Not only was this one of the greatest failures from a public health standpoint, but just about every little freedom we once took for granted&mdash; going to work, running businesses, visiting family and friends, .....The speed with which politicians and public health experts subdued the social behaviors of states and countries around the world is astonishing.
-How quickly we went from fiteen days to slow the spread